file9.ai

 Country Profile: Kuwait

-Kuwait, a small yet influential nation in the Middle East, boasts a strategic location along the Persian Gulf, bordered by Iraq and Saudi Arabia.
-The country has a diverse population of approximately 3.17 million, with a significant portion made up of expatriates.
-Kuwait's economy is primarily driven by its vast oil reserves, making it one of the world's wealthiest nations per capita.
-Governed as a constitutional monarchy, Kuwait has faced political challenges, yet continues to uphold its democratic frameworks through a parliamentary system.
+Kuwait is a small, yet strategically significant nation located in the Middle East, bordered by Iraq and Saudi Arabia along the Persian Gulf.
+The country is characterized by a dry desert climate and has a population of approximately 3.2 million, with a diverse demographic composition.
+Its economy is primarily oil-based, making it one of the wealthiest nations globally.
+Governed as a constitutional monarchy, Kuwait also grapples with political challenges and a need for economic diversification.

 Geography